The Red-Headed League: Plot

 Watson reading the newspaper to Holmes and Wilson.

 Jabez Wilson, a London pawnbroker, comes to consult Sherlock Holmes and Doctor Watson.
 While studying this prospective client, both Holmes and Watson notice his red hair.

 Wilson tells them that some weeks before, his young assistant Vincent Spaulding urged him to respond to a newspaper advertisement by "The Red-Headed League" offering highly-paid work to only red-headed male applicants.
-The next morning, Wilson was hired to copy out the Encyclopaedia Britannica, for which he was paid £4 per week.
+The next morning, Wilson was hired to copy out the Encyclopaedia Britannica for four hours each day at the League's office, at a salary of £4 per week.
 The work was useless clerical labour, performed in nominal compliance with the will of an eccentric American millionaire who wanted to provide for the welfare of red-headed men like himself.
-After eight weeks, Wilson reported to the office, only to find a note on the door stating that the Red-Headed League had been dissolved.
+After eight weeks, Wilson reported to the office, only to find a note on the door stating that the League had been dissolved.
 He spoke with the landlord, who stated that he had never heard of the organisation.

 Wilson provides a description of Spaulding, after which Holmes and Watson visit the pawnshop.
 Concluding that a crime is about to be committed at a bank near the shop, Holmes gathers Watson, Inspector Jones of Scotland Yard, and bank chairman Mr. Merryweather that night.

 As the four hide in the darkened bank vault, Merryweather reveals that it holds a shipment of gold coins borrowed from a French bank; Holmes suspects a wanted criminal named John Clay of planning to steal them.
-After more than an hour's wait, Clay and his red-headed accomplice Archie break upward through the vault floor and both are caught by waiting police.
+After more than an hour's wait, Clay and his red-headed accomplice Archie break upward through the vault floor.
+Clay is immediately apprehended, while Archie flees through the tunnel but is soon caught by police stationed at the shop.

 Back at Baker Street, Holmes explains his reasoning to Watson.
-He had recognized Spaulding as Clay from Wilson's description, and had seen during the pawnshop visit that the knees of Clay's trousers were worn and dirty as if from digging.
-He concluded that Clay and Archie had concocted the Red-Headed League as a way to keep Wilson occupied during the day, so that Clay could tunnel into the bank vault from the cellar of the shop.
+It was obvious to him from the start that the League had been devised with the sole intention of keeping Wilson away from his pawnshop for a few hours every day.
+According to Wilson, Spaulding pursued photography as a hobby and spent much of his time in the cellar under the excuse of developing the pictures, which made Holmes think he might have been digging a passage to another building from there.
+He had recognized Spaulding as Clay from Wilson's description, and he saw during the pawnshop visit that the knees of Clay's trousers were worn and dirty, confirming his suspicions about the digging.
+Checking the buildings nearby, he determined that the bank was the only plausible target.